 Economic Analysis Services

-Economic Impact Modeling
+Economic Impact

-The RPCGB provides free economic modeling services for member governments seeking information on how new or existing projects and services impact their local economies.
+The RPCGB provides economic modeling services for member governments seeking information on how new or existing projects and services impact their local economies.
 Using IMPLAN economic modeling software, the RPCGB generates a detailed economic impact report on the impact of your project in your community.

 If you are interested in learning more about this program please contact Allie Haynes, Economic Development Specialist, at ahaynes@rpcgb.org.
 You can also refer to the “Economic Impact Modeling Information Sheet” and FAQs below.